 Why it’s so awesome: You can’t go anywhere in Europe without exploring the artwork and this gallery is one of the best places in Prague to do just that.
 The gallery exhibits both foreign and local artists and some of the biggest names in history have their work at this venue.
 The collection is spread across a couple of different locations and no matter what type of art you like, you’ll find something amazing.

-What to do there: While you’re exploring this gallery, make sure that you look for your favorite artists.
+What to do there: While you’re exploring this gallery, make sure that you look for your favourite artists.
 The art is spread across several buildings, so give yourself plenty of time to explore.
 Don’t miss the stunning 17th century Sternberg Palace, where there are works by the greats such as van Goyen, Rubens, van Dyck, Rembrandt and Goya.
 At the Kinsky palace, you’ll see Asian art as well as art from the ancient world.
-And at the Convent of Se.
-Agnes of Bohemia there’s an exhibition on European art from the Middle Ages.
+There’s also a dedicated Modern Art Museum here too.
 So, no matter what type of art you love, you’ll be able to see the best examples of it in the world at this site.

-Final Thoughts on the Coolest Places to Visit in Prague
+FAQ on the Best Places to Visit in Prague, Czech Republic